TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-string`

    Description
+         .. deprecated:: 9.4
+            Will be removed in TYPO3 v10.0.
+            The language settings are now configured in the :ref:`Site configuration <t3coreapi:sitehandling>`.
+            In PHP code, the function :ref:`LanguageAspect <t3coreapi:context_api_aspects_language>`->getFallbackChain() can be used instead.

          Configures what the system should do when a page is not translated to the requested language.
          It is only evaluated when :ts:`sys_language_uid` is greater than `0`